Max Muay Thai: History

 In November 2014, the Max Muaythai Stadium was opened under the management of Mr. Nawat Thaochareeonsuk and Mr. Piyachart Srichan.
-Unlike the weekly Muay Thai programs from Rajadamnern Stadium and Lumpinee Stadium, Max Muay Thai reduced the length of its matches to 3-rounds bouts and added ring girls more commonly seen in western promotions.
+Unlike the weekly Muay Thai programs from Rajadamnern Stadium and Lumpinee Stadium, Max Muay Thai reduced the length of its matches to three-round bouts and added ring girls more commonly seen in western promotions.
 In 2018, after the separation of the Channel 8 TV coverage team from Max Muay Thai, a new competitor named Super Champ Muay Thai was launched in Bangkok.
 Channel 8 is the official broadcaster of the promotion, televised every Sunday.
 After a fire destroyed the stadium, the promotion ceased operations in December 2020, but was expecting to re-start activities in 2022.

 On February 18, 2016, a fire broke out at the Max Muay Thai Stadium in Pattaya and completely destroyed the venue causing damage estimated at 200 million Thai baht.
 It is believed that technicians were servicing the air-conditioning units in the back when the compressor exploded which started the fire.
-The incident left the manager of the venue and 3 other staff with minor injuries and possible carbon monoxide poisoning.
+The incident left the manager of the venue and three other staff members with minor injuries and possible carbon monoxide poisoning.
 The stadium had no fire insurance.

+On July 24, 2026, Tyson Fury was scheduled to return to the ring against Polish heavyweight Mariusz Wach at Max Muay Thai Stadium in Pattaya, Thailand, in a bout widely reported as a tune-up fight ahead of a proposed heavyweight showdown with Anthony Joshua later in 2026.
+Fury won by corner retirement after the seventh round, in a dominant performance.